 In all classes, subject to the special provisions for each class and the tolerances allowed, the heads must be:

-intact; however, cauliflowers may be presented “with leaves”, “without leaves”, or “trimmed” provided they comply to the following provisions:
+intact; however, cauliflower may be presented “with leaves”, “without leaves”, or “trimmed” provided they comply to the following provisions:

-“with leaves”: cauliflowers covered with healthy green leaves, sufficient in number and long enough to cover and protect the head entirely.
+“with leaves”: cauliflower covered with healthy green leaves, sufficient in number and long enough to cover and protect the head entirely.
 The stem must be cut off slightly below the protecting leaves.

-“without leaves”: cauliflowers with all the leaves and the non-edible portion of the stem removed.
+“without leaves”: cauliflower with all the leaves and the non-edible portion of the stem removed.
 At most, there may be five small and tender pale green leaves, untrimmed, close to the head.

-“trimmed”: cauliflowers with a sufficient number of leaves left on to protect the head.
+“trimmed”: cauliflower with a sufficient number of leaves left on to protect the head.
 These leaves must be healthy and green and trimmed to not more than 3 cm from the top of the head.
 The stem must be cut off slightly below the protecting leaves.

 sound; produce affected by rotting or deterioration such as to make it unfit for consumption is excluded